Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 This information must be published in the management reports of the companies or in separate sustainability reports.
 The reports should be prepared in accordance with recognized reporting standards, such as the guidelines of the Global Reporting Initiative (GRI) or the standards of the Sustainability Accounting Standards Board (SASB).
 This ensures a high level of comparability and reliability of the information.

-Step-by-step guide to creating an NFRD report
+Step-by-step guide to the NFRD report

 The next step is to collect and analyze relevant data.
 This is often the most time-consuming part, as a lot of different information has to be collected and evaluated.
 Companies need to collect data on the environment, social aspects, employee rights, human rights and anti-corruption.
 This data comes from internal sources such as environmental management systems, employee surveys, supplier evaluations and compliance reports.